-2) Press and media
+2) Showcase press and media features

 The main intention of sending out an email is to get media mentions and attract journalists to write about your company.
 Since journalists are humans, they will more than likely follow the pack mentality and want to be a part of something that has already received media attention.

 You can include previous media mentions and stories that have been written about you to gain more attention because this is another credible form of endorsement.
 If your company has been mentioned in the media, a great way to stay relevant and keep the content alive is to feature those previous media mentions in the email.
 Social proof is one of the easiest and under-utilized strategies for building an effective email marketing campaign.
 When your company uses social proof, you can take the interest they have earned for the brand and convert it into paying customers.

 Another great way to gain social proof for your brand is to establish authority as a thought leader in your specific industry.
 Content marketing is a perfect tool used by businesses to provide potential customers with insightful, actionable content that ties into their business, products, and services.
 By creating a blog, you can draw in high volumes of qualified traffic, which will lead to more sales.
 Blog content indicates to existing and potential customers that the brand cares about its customers, rather than just being a company that cares about selling products.
 Having a positive brand image helps you secure repeat customers and increase traffic to your websites.
 This is in addition to increasing your brand’s social proof.